-This course introduces the social work profession and interweaves contemporary themes of strength, human rights and social issues.
-It covers the three broad areas of social work practice (case work, group work and community organization), policy analysis and formulation, management issues, budgeting and grant writing.
-We also explore the different levels of social work (micro, mezzo and macro) and occasionally bring in speakers from the different levels and areas of social work.
-We usually sit in a large circle or break up into small groups for exercises and discussion.
+This course introduces the human services profession and interweaves contemporary themes of strength, human rights and social issues.
+It covers the three broad areas of practice in social work and human services (case work, group work and community organization), policy analysis and formulation, management issues, budgeting and grant writing.
+We also explore the different levels of social work (micro, mezzo and macro).
+The course content is centered on discussion and exercises based on cases from the different levels and areas of social work and human service advocacy.

-HU 211 Death and Dying
+HU211 Death and Dying